bguesman/docsify-test/docs/api/overview.md

 ```

 In fact, the general pattern for automating Expanse's parameters programmatically is:
-* Create a MonoBehaviour with a member variable to hold the Control Block you want to automate.
+* Create a MonoBehaviour with a member variable to hold the Control Component you want to automate.
 * Adjust whatever parameters you want to automate in the update loop.
-* All public parameters are documented in each Control Block documentation page.
-For instance, here's the documentation for [Procedural Cloud Volume Block](editor/blocks/procedural_cloud_volume_block.md).
+* All public parameters are documented in each Control Component documentation page.
+For instance, here's the documentation for [Procedural Cloud Volume](editor/blocks/procedural_cloud_volume_block.md).

 ## Clobbering

-Sometimes, you may create a script to automate a block and notice that it doesn't change anything.
+Sometimes, you may create a script to animate a component and notice that it doesn't change anything.
 In this case, it's possible that your script's updates are being clobbered by another script editing the same parameters.

 As an example, say you're working with the Creative UI.
 You write a script to adjust the Procedural Cloud Volume Parameter `m_multipleScatteringAmount`.
 You notice that this doesn't do anything.
 This is because the Creative Cloud Volume **also tries to adjust that parameter**.
 It and your script are competing for access to `m_multipleScatteringAmount` and only one of you will win.

-The solution in this case is to either switch to adjusting one of the meta-parameters on the Creative Cloud Volume, like `m_shadow`, or ditch the Creative Cloud Volume altogether and work directly with the Procedural Cloud Volume Block.
+The solution in this case is to either switch to adjusting one of the meta-parameters on the Creative Cloud Volume, like `m_shadow`, or ditch the Creative Cloud Volume altogether and work directly with the Procedural Cloud Volume.

 ## Further Examples

-For more examples, check out the source for the Creative UI---it's more or less a collection of scripts that interface with the control blocks.
-You can also take a look at `DateTimeBlock.cs`, which similarly interfaces with control blocks.
+For more examples, check out the source for the Creative UI---it's more or less a collection of scripts that interface with the control components.
+You can also take a look at `DateTimeController.cs`, which similarly interfaces with control components.

-**Do not** reference the Control Blocks directly.
+**Do not** reference the Control Components directly.
 They are special objects that are ultimately mirrored on the GPU in one form or another and thus are not good references for writing your own scripts.